MohnishKalia/MohnishKalia.github.io/README.md

 ## Additional Details

-See the react build that is encompasses
+See the react build that encompasses
 - Jest Unit Tests
 - Font Awesome
 - Bootstrap/swatch